rob10thhuman/BlackjackProject/README.md

 on the brain, not Blackjack.
 Haven't lost too much time as mechanically I'm still stuck at passing cards to a hand.

+12:41 AM Sun // GOT IT!!!
+Figured out how to pass the value to the individual hands!
+Also figured out how to retrieve their individual values so I can count them!

- - Need to keep a running count of the card deck
+ - Need to keep a running count of the card deck (why? not for blackjack
  - Want to put a random "waitress shows up w a drink!"
  - Should game end on 21 by player?